Coalition for Global Prosperity: Supporters

-A wide range of prominent individuals pledge their support for the Coalition, such as Bill Gates and Gordon Brown as well as Theresa May, Jonathan Sacks and Lenny Henry, all of whom appear on the CGP website.
+A wide range of prominent individuals pledge their support for the Coalition, such as Bill Gates and Gordon Brown as well as former Prime Minister Theresa May, former Chief Rabbi (Baron) Jonathan Sacks and comedian Lenny Henry, all of whom appear on the CGP website.

+The Coalition's Advisory Council includes Nosheena Mobarik, Aliona Hlivco, Lieutenant Colonel Dean Canham OBE, Canon Sarah Snyder, and Professor Sir Myles Wickstead, among others.